Alphy-Ototo/6812_Project/README.md

-#   Home Credit Project
+#   Home Credit Default Risk Project

-## Predicting Default Risk for Home Credit
+## Business Problem and Objective

+- Home Credit is focused on expanding financial inclusion by offering loans to individuals with limited credit history.
+However, assessing default risk accurately remains a critical challenge.
+- The objective of our project was to develop a machine learning solution that predicts the likelihood of a customer defaulting, helping Home Credit make smarter lending decisions while minimizing financial losses.

+## Modelling Solution

-In this project, I built a predictive model for the Home Credit Default Risk challenge to help improve lending decisions by identifying potential loan defaults.
-I compared several models, including Logistic Regression, Random Forest, XGBoost, and a Stacking Classifier, using AUC-ROC as the main evaluation metric.
-Throughout the process, I tackled challenges like class imbalance, convergence issues, and hyperparameter tuning.
-Logistic Regression struggled with complex patterns in the data, Random Forest showed slight improvements, and the Stacking Classifier, despite its potential, failed to predict the minority class effectively.
-XGBoost consistently outperformed the others, achieving an AUC-ROC of 0.76 while handling complex relationships and maintaining robustness across various evaluation metrics.
-Based on these findings, I recommend that Home Credit implement the XGBoost model as part of their lending decision process to enhance risk assessment accuracy and ensure more responsible lending outcomes.
+- We explored and compared several machine learning models, including Logistic Regression, Random Forest, XGBoost, and a Stacking Classifier.
+After evaluating their performance using AUC-ROC as the primary metric, we found that XGBoost significantly outperformed the others with an AUC-ROC score of 0.76.
+We experimented with stacking ensembling methods to further enhance predictive power, XGBoost xhowever, remained the most robust model, particularly in handling complex data patterns.
+We recommended that Home Credit implement the XGBoost model into their lending decision process to improve risk assessment and support more responsible lending.
+- Within our team, I was primarily responsible for training, tuning, and evaluating the machine learning models.
+I handled model selection, hyperparameter optimization, performance analysis, and comparison across different metrics.
+I also contributed to addressing class imbalance issues and ensuring that model evaluation remained aligned with business goals, balancing both interpretability and predictive performance.

+## Recommendation to Home Credit

+- By integrating the XGBoost model into their operations, Home Credit can significantly increase the accuracy of its default predictions, leading to better credit risk management, fewer loan defaults, and improved profitability.
+This solution supports Home Credit’s mission of promoting financial inclusion while maintaining a healthy and sustainable loan portfolio.

+## Challenges and Key Takeaways from this Project

+- One of the main challenges we faced was the severe class imbalance in the dataset, which caused some models, particularly the Stacking Classifier, to heavily favor the majority class.
+Logistic Regression also experienced convergence issues due to feature scaling and the complexity of data patterns.
+These difficulties pushed us to experiment with class weighting, advanced hyperparameter tuning, and thoughtful model selection strategies to achieve better balance and predictive performance.

+- Through this project, I learned the importance of aligning technical decisions with business objectives, especially when dealing with imbalanced datasets.
+I deepened my skills in training, tuning, and evaluating advanced machine learning models and understood the practical challenges of deploying models in real-world settings.
+This experience reinforced how critical model evaluation is, not just for accuracy, but also for delivering meaningful business value.